yeswework/fabrica-dev-kit/README.md

     }
 }
 ```
-The additional information will be automatically available to the template, as long as we make sure to load the correct post object (via the child class) with `$post = new MyPost();` in our `post.php`.
-Then we only have to add one more short piece of code to have this information displayed in our template:
+The additional information will be automatically available to the template, as long as we make sure to instantiate the enhanced post object with `$post = new MeasurementsPost();` in our `post.php`.
+Then we only have to add one more short piece of Twig code to have this information displayed in our template:

 ```
 {% if post.measurements %}
     <dl>
-        {% for measurement in post.get_field('measurements') %}
+        {% for measurement in post.extendedMeasurements %}
             <dt>{{ measurement.title.label }}</dt>
             <dd>{{ measurement.value }}{{ measurement.unit }}
             {% if measurement.imperialValue %}